APPTAINER.. _deploy_mspass_on_HPC:

 Get a Copy of Configuration Scripts

-You may first want to search the suite of configuration scripts found on github here If the system you are using has a folder there you should download the scripts from the appropriate folder and you should be able to proceed without having too dig too deep into this section.
+You may first want to search the suite of configuration scripts found on github here If the system you are using has a folder there you should download the scripts from the appropriate folder and you should be able to proceed without having to dig too deep into this section.
 We assume here the file name convention is the same as that for the set in the folder template.
 If the file names for your institution are different you will have to do some additional work to puzzle out what was done.
 If there are deviations we recommend the author supply a README file.

 If the files you need are not on github and you are aware of colleagues using mspass you may need to contact them and ask for their working startup scripts.
 If you are a trailblazer, then you will need to jump to the section below titled Setting Up Configuration Files on a new Cluster.
 You can then use the next section for reference when you are actively working with MsPASS on that system.

-Build MsPASS Container with Singularity
+Build MsPASS Container with Apptainer

 Edit template scripts